What? Shara Raizel has written a non-Digimon fan fic? :O Good Gracious! XD

 'Shit!'
 Edward gaped.
 'That man is huge!'

-"Well 'ello there," the giant boomed in a language he wasn't, yet somehow was, familiar with.
+"Well 'ello there," the giant boomed in a language he wasn't, and yet somehow was, familiar with.
 "Sorry 'bout that.
 Didn't mean ta knock ya over."

 The man held out a spade-sized hand and pulled the amazed Edward to his feet.